RotemHonPauker/home_credit_default_risk/README.md

   <img src="images/Slide3.JPG" width="500"/>
 </p>

 3. In order to retrieve more insights from the data, [clustering and anomaly detection](https://github.com/RotemHonPauker/home_credit_default_risk/blob/master/credit_ClusterAnomaly.ipynb) algorithms such as hierarchical clustering and DBSCAN as well as Isolation Forest, One Class SVM and LOF, were tested.
-Unfortunately, non of them were useful, and further [manually reserch](https://github.com/RotemHonPauker/home_credit_default_risk/blob/master/credit_EDA.ipynb) was required.
+Unfortunately, none of them were useful, and further [manually research](https://github.com/RotemHonPauker/home_credit_default_risk/blob/master/credit_EDA.ipynb) was required.
 Two detected phenomena of TYPE_EDUCATIOM feature and DAYS_EMPLOYED feature are shown below.
 The final processed dataset which the classification models were trained and evaluated by can be found in /csv directiory.

 <p align="center">
   <img src="images/Slide4.JPG" width="500"/>